johnsonjh/dps8m-proxy/README.md

   terms of the
   [MIT No Attribution License](https://opensource.org/license/mit-0).

-* All required, optional, and indirect dependencies are licensed under permissive open-source licenses:
+* All direct and indirect dependencies are licensed under permissive open-source licenses:

   |                                                                     Dependency | License      |
   |-------------------------------------------------------------------------------:|:-------------|